fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     ```

     The `Balance` and `AccountType` properties are automatically implemented properties that encapsulate anonymous backing fields that store the property values.
-The anonymous backing fields (`Balance` and `AccountType`) are created automatically by the C# compiler, so they're not explicitly defined in the code.
+The anonymous backing fields (`_balance` and `_accountType`) are created automatically by the C# compiler, so they're not explicitly defined in the code.

     The `public` keyword indicates that the properties are accessible from outside the class, meaning other classes and code can read and write property values.